Manual

 Side-chain Panel

 Set the stereo mode to Mid/Side.
+Mid/Side is linked with each other.

 Set the stereo mode to Left/Right.
+Left/Right is linked with each other.

 • Press: swap the side-chain stereo mode